anhnguyendepocen/DATA609-Math_Modelling/README.md

-This repository houses all coded written for Mathematical Modeling Techniques for Data Analytics.
+This repository houses all codes written for Mathematical Modeling Techniques for Data Analytics.